Edwinz28/UofT-Course-Planning-Tool/README.md

 Any feedback is welcomed and can be sent to rickyjr.yang@mail.utoronto.ca.

+Our `dev` branch is where we add our code to and is not set to be run within a docker container and runs locally to simplify the workflow for the devleoper.
+Our `main` branch contains our production facing code which is deployed to Heroku.

 ## Running Locally

 The project is split into a frontend `reactjs` and a backend `flask` server.